aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-serialize-input-value/_index.md

     priority: 0.7
 ---

 Sometimes it is necessary to save an HTML document with input form fields filled in.
 Although browsers don't allow this for security reasons, Aspose.HTML provides a [SerializeInputValue](https://reference.aspose.com/html/net/aspose.html.saving/htmlsaveoptions/serializeinputvalue/) property of the [HTMLSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/htmlsaveoptions/) class that gives you this ability.
-If the HTML document has Input fields filled in, using the SerializeInputValue property, you can save the resulting document as it looks in the browser.
+If the HTML document has input fields filled in, using the `SerializeInputValue` property, you can save the resulting document as it looks in the browser.

 This article describes how to serialize input values in HTML forms or Input fields using the Aspose.HTML for .NET library.

 ## **Steps to Serialize Input Values**

 Some HTML documents contain form elements such as [HTMLInputElement](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/), [HTMLTextAreaElement](https://reference.aspose.com/html/net/aspose.html/htmltextareaelement/), and so on.
-For security reasons, when saving documents containing such elements, their values are not saved but you can change the situation using the `SerializeInputValue` option of the `HTMLSaveOptions` class.
+For security reasons, their values are not saved, but you can change the situation using the `SerializeInputValue` option of the `HTMLSaveOptions` class.
 You should follow these required steps:
 1. Load an HTML document using the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class.
 You can load HTML from a file, HTML code, stream, or URL.
 1. Use one of the `GetElement*` methods of the [Document](https://reference.aspose.com/html/net/aspose.html.dom/document/) class to get a required HTML element/elements in the document and use the `Value` properties (get or set their values).
 1. Create an instance of the [HTMLSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/htmlsaveoptions/) class and set the `SerializeInputValue` property to `true`.